OrchardCMS/OrchardCore/src/docs/reference/modules/DynamicCache/README.md

 ## Purpose

 Dynamic Cache allows you to cache sections of markup.
 Each cached section of markup can contain other (child) cached sections of markup.

 Cached sections can all have their own cache policies, which allows for finer configuration options than a page level cache would have.

 Cached values are stored using the `IDynamicCache` service.
 Its default implementation is based on `IDistributedCache` which is itself based on `IMemoryCache`.

-### Example:
+### Example

 Layout (not cached)

 - Section A
   - Section A1 (varies by role)
   - Section A2
 - Section B
   - Section B1 (varies by query string)
   - Section B2

 ## Rendering cached sections

 When this page is rendered for the first time, all shapes will be evaluated.
 Any blocks of markup that have been identified as cachable will be stored in the `IDynamicCache` service.

 On subsequent requests, if a cacheable section has already been cached (and the cache entry is still valid) then it won't be processed (`Processing` event in